FedericoPivotto/federicopivotto/README.md

 - 👋 Hi, I'm @FedericoPivotto
 - 👀 I'm interested in AI and Robotics
-- 🎓 I obtained the Bachelor of Computer Engineering
+- 🎓 I obtained the Bachelor of Computer Engineering at the University of Padua
-- 🌱 Currently I'm studying for achieving the Master of Computer Engineering
+- 🌱 Currently I'm studying for achieving the Master of Computer Engineering at the University of Padua
 - 📫 How to reach me: email or social media

 ---